percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   mysql@proxysql> UPDATE global_variables SET variable_value='ProxySQLPa55'
                 WHERE variable_name='mysql-monitor_password';

-At this stage the user is not activated, it's only configured.
-To load such configuration at runtime you need to issue a ``LOAD`` command.
-Also these configuration changes won't persist after ProxySQL is shutdown because they re all in-memory.
-To persist these configuration changes you need to issue the correct ``SAVE`` command to save these changes onto on-disk database configuration.
+To load this configuration at runtime, issue a ``LOAD`` command.

-Load the user into runtime and save the changes to disk:
+To save these changes to disk
+(ensuring that they persist after ProxySQL shuts down), issue a ``SAVE`` command.

 .. code-block:: mysql

   mysql@proxysql> LOAD MYSQL VARIABLES TO RUNTIME;
   mysql@proxysql> SAVE MYSQL VARIABLES TO DISK;

-You can now check if monitoring is working correctly:
+To ensure that monitoring is enabled, check the monitoring logs:

 .. code-block:: mysql